cdanyko/Danyko_TFCB_capstone/README.md

-### Question 2: #How does the ratio between ocular_pressure and cornea thickness change with age.
+### Question 2: How does the ratio between ocular_pressure and cornea thickness change with age.
 - This was completed in file [Capstone.rmd)](Capstone.rmd)
 - mutate to create a new column of the ratio, select these columns and use ggplot to make a geo_point graph.
 I used a binned scale to better represent the data by age group.

-### Question 3
-Do these data show nice grouping in PCA analysis between MD and RNFL4.mean?
+### Question 3: Do these data show nice grouping in PCA analysis between MD and RNFL4.mean?
 - This was completed in file [Capstone_JN.ipynb](Capstone_JN.ipynb)
 - load data into dataframe, remove RL and glaucoma columns, PCA and plot.